 Here are some other important points about the QSEHRA:

 The ICHRA is another stand-alone HRA option.
 While it works similarly to the QSEHRA, it has added flexibility.
-For example, the ICHRA is for organizations of all sizes and has no maximum contribution limits.
+For example, the ICHRA is available to organizations of all sizes and has no minimum or maximum contribution limit.

 Here are some other important points about the ICHRA: